US President Donald Trump (AFP-Yonhap)

 “Korea and India, manufacturing powerhouses, are invited to the summit,” Hwang Ji-hwan, an international relations professor at the University of Seoul, told The Korea Herald.

-“The G-7, essentially a group of leaders in the global financial sector, would need someone from the manufacturing sector to more effectively counter China,” Hwang added, saying Seoul and New Delhi’s turn to an anti-China drive would not be welcomed by Beijing, another manufacturing giant in rush to stretch its economic clout.
+“The G-7 is a group of leaders in the global financial sector.
+They need someone from the manufacturing sector to more effectively counter China,” Hwang added, saying Seoul and New Delhi’s turn to an anti-China drive would upset Beijing, another manufacturing giant in rush to stretch its economic clout.

 By Choi Si-young (firstname.lastname@example.org